Twinning Complex Networked Systems: Data-Driven Calibration of the mABCD Synthetic Graph Generator: Proposed Configuration Retrieval Method

 \subsubsection{Correlation strength between communities and the reference layer ($r_i$).}

-This family of parameters models correlations between communities formed by nodes that are active in two different layers.
-These parameters seem to be the most challenging to retrieve, as we do not have access to the latent biscuit-like reference layer used during network generation.
-However, once a digital twin is generated, one can easily measure the success by computing the corresponding divergence score $\mathcal{D}_{r} ( \hat{G}, G )$.
-The relationship between the parameters $r_i$ and the divergence score is not clear, but one can minimise $\mathcal{D}_{r} ( \hat{G}, G )$ by efficiently searching the parameter space.
+This family of parameters, which models correlations between communities formed by nodes that are active in two different layers, appears to be the most challenging to retrieve.
+That results from inaccessibility of the latent biscuit-like reference layer (whence the communities are sampled and whose dimension is modelled by $d$) used during network generation.
+However, once a digital twin is generated, the success of estimating $r$ can be assessed by computing the corresponding divergence score $\mathcal{D}_{r}(\hat{G}, G)$, which measures a feature indirectly captured by $r$ --- the cross-layer alignment of communities between $G$ and $\hat{G}$.
+By efficiently searching the parameter space to identify the value $\hat{r}$ that minimises $\mathcal{D}_{r}(\hat{G}, G)$, one can attempt to fit this parameter.

-The proposed method for predicting $r$ bases on the access to the previously estimated remaining part of the \mABCD\ configuration and the $A$ matrix of the original network.
-The objective function creates a given number of candidate twins according to the evaluated $r$ supplemented by the already known rest of the parameters.
-Next, it computes a $B$ matrix for each of them and returns the mean divergence score $\mathcal{D}_{r}$ over them.
-This value is then minimised during the Bayesian optimisation process.
-By sequentially evaluating the objective function at values of $r$ selected based on the outcomes of previous evaluations, the method seeks to identify the best-matching value of~$r$.
-The implementation employed, provided by the \texttt{skopt} library, accounts for the non-deterministic behaviour of \mABCD\ by incorporating Gaussian noise into the surrogate model.
-A typical optimisation trajectory for fitting $r$ is shown in Fig.~\ref{fig:trajectory}.

 Let us then concentrate on the divergence score.
 For each layer $i \in [\ell]$ in the real network $G$, we independently run some stable clustering algorithm (in experiments, the Greedy Modularity Optimisation~\cite{clauset2004greedy}) to get a partition $\mathcal{P}_i$ that identifies its community structure.
-Then, one can compute the matrix $A = (a_{ij})$, where $a_{ij} \in [0,1]$ is the adjusted mutual information (AMI) between partitions $\mathcal{P}_i$ and $\mathcal{P}_j$ induced by nodes that are active in both layers, that is, partitions induced by $V_i \cap V_j$.
-Matrix $B$ is computed analogously but for the twin $\hat{G}$ and the divergence score is defined as follows:
+Then, we compute an $\ell\times\ell$ matrix $\Bb$, where $\Bb_{ij} \in [0,1]$ is the adjusted mutual information (AMI) between partitions $\mathcal{P}_i$ and $\mathcal{P}_j$ induced by nodes that are active in both layers, that is, partitions induced by $V_i \cap V_j$.
+Matrix $\hat{\Bb}$ is computed analogously but for the twin $\hat{G}$ and the divergence score is defined as follows:

+The proposed method for predicting $r$ is based on access to the previously estimated parameters of the \mABCD\ configuration ($\Theta$) and the $\Bb$ matrix of the original network.
+The objective function generates $n$ candidate twins from the configuration $\Theta^{(r)}$ corresponding to the evaluated value of $r$.
+It then computes a $\hat{\Bb}$ matrix for each twin and returns the divergence score $\mathcal{D}_{r}$ between $\Bb$ and the mean matrix obtained from the collection of $\hat{\Bb}$ matrices, denoted by $\bar{\Bb}$.
+This value is subsequently minimised during the Bayesian optimisation process to obtain the best-matching vector $\hat{r}$: